- Currently Closed

 With striking views of Columbus Circle and Central Park, the Per Se dining room is a rare blend of open space and intimacy, discreet drama and understated luxury.
-Offering a 64-seat dining room, a 10-seat private dining room, a lounge, a bar and a wine cellar, all presented in a palette of warm neutrals and natural elements, Per Se will refine and redefine your dining experience.
+Offering a 64-seat dining room and two private dining Rooms.
+The West Private Room comfortably seats up 66 guests and the East Room comfortable seats up to 11 guests.

 The reservations department will be open Monday – Friday during this time from 10:00am until 6:00pm.